Gerrie Coetzee: Failed unification and defeat

 There was much talk about a unification bout with the recognized best fighter in the division and now International Boxing Federation Champion, Larry Holmes, in 1984, and a contract for a lucrative bout was signed.
 Holmes possessed only one of the 3 title belts but was recognized by most as the real, bona fide, champion.

 Financial problems arose when the backer of the bout, JPD Sports out of Dallas, Texas, could not raise the original purse necessary.
 Caesars Palace in Las Vegas spoke of saving the promotion, but it fell through.
 Don King's involvement as Coetzee's promoter, as well as Larry Holmes' previous split with King also contributed to the bout not coming to fruition.
 Holmes wanted to save the bout which would have earned both him and Coetzee a significant sum of money.
 Coetzee was personally willing and eager for the bout.
 He even indicated he was willing to go through with the bout though he would likely enter the ring without the WBA title.
 The WBA had stated that for the bout to take place with its blessing, it required Holmes to fight as a contender for Coetzee's belt.
 Or, the WBA would require Coetzee to drop his belt to qualify as a challenger for Holmes.

 Holmes saw no reason for the WBA to preside over a bout between the two men.
 The WBA insisted Coetzee could not face Holmes, despite the fact Holmes had been recognized as the best heavyweight in the world since 1978.
 In any event, Coetzee re-injured his hand during training camp, requiring further surgery, and the fight was cancelled.

-On his return to the ring, after an extended absence, Coetzee was paired with Greg Page (the real #1 contender David Bey, refused to go to South Africa as described in "Only in America: The Life and Crimes of Don King" by Jack Newfield, Bey became the #1 by outpointing Greg Page over 12 rounds).
-Page was even more stigmatized by failing to win big fights than was Coetzee.
-He was seen as supremely talented and like many fighters in the immediate post-Ali era, his size, speed, and coordination supposedly portended great expectations of achievement.
-While Page could look extremely impressive, as against James Tillis for example, he also was seen as lazy and unmotivated.
+On his return to the ring, after an extended absence, Coetzee was paired with Greg Page.
+The original #1 contender, David Bey, refused to visit South Africa after outpointing Greg Page over 12 rounds.
+"Only in America: The Life and Crimes of Don King" by Jack Newfield mentions this.
+Page's inability to win larger fights had damaged his reputation.
+He was seen as talented and, like many fighters in the immediate post-Ali era, his size, speed, and coordination led to high audience expectations.
+While Page could look extremely impressive, as against James Tillis for example, he was also seen as lazy and unmotivated.